bslevin/Cook-With-Us/README.md

 [link](assets/readme-images/Wireframe.png)

-### Home Page mobile wireframe
+### Home Page Mobile wireframe

 [link](assets/readme-images/Frame%202.png)

-> The flow of the website was to be of minimal design.
+The flow of the website was to be of minimal design.
 Providing relevant information in a consistent format equally on all devices.
-> As the project was created, upon advise the initail project had to be altered as visualy the project was not pleasing.
+The project was created with iFigma.
+As the project was created, upon advise the initail project had to be altered as visualy the project was not pleasing.

 ## Page apearence

 ### Color
-> For a minimal appearence the below colors were chosen.
+For a minimal appearence the below colors were chosen.

  - #3a3a3a  -   Background-color
  - #ffffff  -   White
  - #000000  -   Black

-> On advice I removed all text sitting over imgages leaving only the hero text.

 ### Images
-> The aim of the images chosen was to visualy intice the viewer into wanting more information.
+The aim of the images chosen was to visualy intice the viewer into wanting more information.

 ### Typography -
-> H3 headings are purposfuly used to capture the veiwers attention.
+H3 headings are purposfuly used to capture the veiwers attention.

-> The font's chosen for this project were:
+The font's chosen for this project were:
  - Lato
  - Oswald
-> They are visibly pleasing and suited the minimal style I was going for.
+They are visibly pleasing and suited the minimal style I was going for.
 -----------------------------------------------------------------

 # FEATURES
 <a name="features"></a>

 ## Navigation
-> Top left of the landing page is a H1 headding 'Cook With Us', this is used as the logo.
+Top left of the landing page is a H1 headding 'Cook With Us', this is used as the logo.
-> Top right of the page holds five menu navigations, Home, About, Our Courses, Sign-up and Contact.
+Top right of the page holds five menu navigations, Home, About, Our Courses, Sign-up and Contact.
 They link to the relevant section of the page.
-> Logo H1 uses the Lato font and Nav menu use Oswald font, complimenting eachother nicely.
+Logo H1 uses the Lato font and Nav menu use Oswald font, complimenting eachother nicely.

 ![Screenshot of the navigation bar](assets/readme-images/navbar.png)

 ## Hero section
-> The hero image was taken Pexel.com.
+The hero image was taken Pexel.com.
-> The image is of two people working alongside eachother in a professional kitchen.
+The image is of two people working alongside eachother in a professional kitchen.
-> A hero text uses an opaque background the width of the scree, text color #fff.
+A hero text uses an opaque background the width of the scree, text color #fff.
-> The hero-text is used to explain the site and entice the users attention.
+The hero-text is used to explain the site and entice the users attention.

 ![Screenshot of hero section](assets/readme-images/hero.png)

 ## About Us
-> The about us section introduces the user to the Chef and founder of the bussiness, her accolades and the venue where the courses take place.
+The about us section introduces the user to the Chef and founder of the bussiness, her accolades and the venue where the courses take place.
-> This is an importamnt section to validate users who have searched for the site.
+This is an importamnt section to validate users who have searched for the site.
-> It showcase the level of expertise of the owner brings to the business.
+It showcase the level of expertise of the owner brings to the business.
-> The uniqness if the venue where the bussines has been purposfuly built.
+The uniqness if the venue where the bussines has been purposfuly built.

-> Done in 3 sections
+Done in 3 sections
 - 1 Introduction to chef
 - 2 Awards connected to the chef
 - 3 Introduction to the venue of the Kitchen.
 This section is as unique as is the oportunity to learn with the chef.